jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 - `file_format` (str, default: `'pdf'`): The file format of the output plots (either `'pdf'` or `'png'`).
 - `ground_truth_apply_idx` (bool, default: `True`): Whether to use the metadata's `'str2idx'` mapping in `np.vectorize`.

 The function first checks if the `ground_truth` is not a numpy array and if so, it assumes that the raw values need to be translated to encoded values using the metadata's `'str2idx'` mapping.

-Next, it applies the `labels_limit` by setting any label higher than the limit to the limit value.

-Then, it initializes some variables and creates a list of thresholds ranging from 0 to 1 with a step size of 0.05.

-The function then iterates over each model's probabilities and performs the following steps:

-1. If the `labels_limit` is greater than 0 and the number of columns in the probabilities array is greater than `labels_limit + 1`, it limits the probabilities to the first `labels_limit + 1` columns and sums the remaining columns to create a new column.
-2. It calculates the maximum probability for each instance and the corresponding predicted label.
-3. It initializes empty lists for storing accuracies and dataset coverage values.
-4. It iterates over the thresholds and performs the following steps for each threshold:
-   - Filters the instances based on the maximum probability being greater than or equal to the threshold.
-   - Retrieves the filtered ground truth and predictions.
-   - Calculates the accuracy as the ratio of correctly predicted instances to the total number of filtered instances.
-   - Appends the accuracy and dataset coverage values to the respective lists.
-5. Appends the lists of accuracies and dataset coverage values to the respective overall lists.
+Next, the function sets up some variables and lists to store the accuracies and dataset coverage for each model and threshold.

-6. If an `output_directory` is specified, it creates the directory if it doesn't exist and sets the `filename` variable to the path of the output file.
+Then, for each model, it calculates the maximum probability and predicted labels based on the probabilities.
+It then iterates over the thresholds and filters the predictions based on the threshold.
+It calculates the accuracy and dataset coverage for each threshold and stores them in the respective lists.

-7. It calls a visualization utility function called `confidence_filtering_plot` with the thresholds, accuracies, dataset coverage values, model names, title, and filename as arguments to generate the plot.
+Finally, the function calls a visualization utility function called `confidence_filtering_plot` to plot the accuracies and dataset coverage for each model and threshold.
+The plot is either displayed in a window or saved to a file in the specified output directory.

-Overall, the function calculates and visualizes the accuracy and data coverage of multiple models while increasing a threshold on the probabilities of predictions for a specified output feature.
-The resulting plot can be saved to a file or displayed in a window.
+Overall, the function provides a way to analyze and compare the accuracy and data coverage of multiple models based on different confidence thresholds.

 ## Function **`confidence_thresholding_data_vs_acc`** Overview
 The function `confidence_thresholding_data_vs_acc` takes in several inputs including a list of model probabilities, ground truth values, metadata, output feature name, labels limit, model names, output directory, file format, and other optional arguments.